tsfeith-epfl/LightField_Denoising/README.md

 This repository contains the code for the student research project titled "Light field denoising using conventional and learning-based methods", under EPFL's MMPG lab.
 It performs a comparison between the conventional and learning-based methods for light field denoising.
-Two sources of noise are considered: Realistic Phone Camera Noise and Realistic Motion Blur.
+Two sources of noise are considered: Realistic Phone Camera Noise and Additive White Gaussian Noise.
 The results obtained are shown in the report included in this repository.

 ## Data Set-up Instructions